pgorod/pgorod.github.io/_posts/2020-06-12-Free add-on for SuiteCRM.md

 This post is really a Tip about one of the most useful SuiteCRM add-ons I know of, which... isn't exactly a SuiteCRM add-on, it's something you install in your Windows / Linux / MacOS.

-I am not affiliated with any of the software I mention in this post.
+> Note: I am not affiliated with any of the software I mention in this post.
+These are just honest tips.

 Basically, you do a lot of copy-paste when moving around different records, browser tabs, etc. Using a Clipboard manager let's you accumulate the things you have previously copied.